468910/nativeadslib-ios/README.md

 ```

 ### MoPuB's Network Mediation
 If you've already got the [MoPub SDK](http://www.mopub.com/) integrated, you can easily make use of this library.
-Do this by following the [MoPub+PocketMedia instructions](mopub.md)
+Do this by following the plug-and-play [MoPub+PocketMedia instructions](mopub.md).

 ## Receiving the results